FAST$^2$: an Intelligent Assistant for Finding Relevant Papers: How to correct

 In this subsection, we design experiments to answer \textbf{RQ3} by comparing Disagree with: \begin{itemize} \item None: i.e. no error correction (so just Algorithm~\ref{alg:alg3} with human errors); \item Kuhrmann'17: majority vote with three reviewers of same error rate; and \item Cormack'17: knee method with $\rho=6$. \end{itemize} Our simulations are conducted on the four SE literature review datasets of Table~\ref{tab: stats} with increasing human error rate injected (from 100\% recall and 100\% precision to 70\% recall and 70\% precision).

 Because of the introduction of human errors, $L_R \neq L\cap R$ anymore.
 We use $tp=|R \cap L_R|$ to represent the true positive, and $ct$ to represent the actual review effort ($ct\leftarrow ct+1$ each time a new/labeled paper is reviewed/rechecked).
-Performance of each method is assessed by the following metrics: \begin{itemize} \item {Recall}: $tp/|R|$ measures how many relevant papers have been included in the final inclusion list.
+Performance of each method is assessed by the following metrics: \begin{itemize} \item {Recall}: $tp/|R|$ measures the percentage of relevant papers being included in the final inclusion list.
 The Higher, the better. \item {Precision}: $tp/|L_R|$ measures that in the set of papers labeled as relevant by human reviewers, how many of them are relevant.
 The higher, the better. \item {Effort}: $ct$ measures the actual number of papers being reviewed by human reviewers (including rechecking).
 The lower, the better. \end{itemize}